If one thing stops us from being productive, it’s a computer program crashing. iMovie isn’t any different from other programs prone to this problem.

 - The simple interface makes it easy to find any feature

-- Opensource, entirely free to use, and available on Windows/Mac/Linux
+- Opensource is entirely free to use and available on Windows/Mac/Linux

-Waveforms are one of the top features which users get to enjoy in with OpenShot.
-There’s also slow motion, text animations, and various templates at your disposal.
+Waveforms are one of the top features users enjoy with OpenShot.
+There are also slow-motion, text animations, and various templates at your disposal.

 - Creates high-quality videos without the large file sizes

 - Includes a combination of beginner features and professional features

 - Easily handle all the video and audio tracks from the timeline

 - Capable of creating videos that you can watch on a VR headset

 - A variety of color management and layering tools